 Part of the town’s medieval street plan still exists too, with many ‘shutts’ and ‘passages’ – a maze of narrow alleys, which criss-cross the town centre.

-Throughout the town there are numerous boutiques and quirky independent shops, restaurants and cafés, and a huge indoor market.
+Throughout the town there are numerous boutiques and quirky independent shops, restaurants and cafés, and a huge indoor market which won the title of 'Britain's Favourite Market' in 2018.
 Shrewsbury is one of the few places in the UK where the independent shops outnumber the big chains – one of the reasons it has earned the title of 'Healthiest High Street in the UK'.
 It also carries the distinction of being named twice in the last two years by Rightmove among the top 10 Happiest Places to Live in the UK, and has Purple Flag status for town safety.

 Shropshire is one of England’s most rural counties, and the countryside all around Shrewsbury is some of the most beautiful and unspoilt in the country.
 The School makes good use of its proximity to the South Shropshire hills – 15 minutes’ drive away – which are designated as an Area of Outstanding Natural Beauty and stretch for miles.